top of page

 Oct 25, 20245 min read

-How I teach the lac operon with a model and variation theory
+How I teach the lac operon (without PowerPoint)

 The lac operon is a classic of genetics and is common in biology curricula.
 Yet, students can sometimes find it difficult.
 I want to show...